juergenweb/FrontendForms/README.md

 * Repeated usage of special characters ($,!,# and ?)
 * Excessive usage of exclamation signs in a row
 * Short text with less then 50 characters and with verious suspicious keywords in it

+Each characteristic found adds a certain number of points to the SPAM value, and when the limit is reached, the validator returns *false*.
+By default, the treshold is set to 50 (average), but you can increase or decrease the treshold (described in detail later).

 #### 1. STOP words
 These are special terms, such as *Viagra, Bitcoin, insurance* etc., which are often used in SPAM mails.
 The list of suspicious words used to check is from the following GitHub page: [https://github.com/splorp/wordpress-comment-blocklist/blob/master/blacklist.txt](https://github.com/splorp/wordpress-comment-blocklist/blob/master/blacklist.txt).